 The slogan-driven self-esteem movement (“you’re special!”) started to crumble in the 1990s as more and more clinical studies showed that only measurable accomplishment has the ability to produce authentic self-esteem in test subjects.
 And yet the false premise—say it often enough and they’ll believe it—abides with us today.

 I struggled with intense anxiety as a young adult.
-Each night for nearly a decade I would lie awake, terrified at the prospect of being alone with the one person I least trusted: myself.
+Each night I would lie awake, terrified at the prospect of being alone with the one person I least trusted: myself.
 I loved myself (too much, really), but did not like myself.
-There were several key developments in my healing (which I’ll write more about sometime), but the breakthrough came after a period of genuine personal growth.
+There were several key developments in my healing, but the breakthrough came after a period of genuine personal growth.
 I remember lying in bed as a young husband and father striving to do right, suddenly realizing, “I think I actually…like myself…a little.”
 I hadn’t gotten to the full meat of the nut yet, but I’d cracked the shell.

 None of this is news to God, of course.
 In the book of Genesis, He tells Cain, after the rage-filled young man has killed his brother, “If you do not do what is right, sin crouches at your door.
 Its desire is for you—but you must master it.”
 (Genesis 4:7) And then God does something remarkable: he places a mark on Cain’s forehead, not a mark of guilt—as some mistakenly believe—but a mark of protection.
 It is God’s way of saying, “There’s a long journey ahead, but I am with you.
 So begin now.”